ide/dash-button/README.md

 ## API

 ### DashButton
 A `DashButton` listens to presses from a single Dash button with a specified MAC address.
-See the setup instructions for how to learn your Dash button's MAC address by scanning for ARP probes.
+See the setup instructions for how to learn your Dash button's MAC address by scanning for DHCP requests and ARP probes.

 #### Constructor
 `constructor(macAddress: string, options?: Options = {})`